-A spiritual teacher is someone who serves as a guide along the path of your soul’s journey, providing information, methods, and modeling that help you realize your life dream.
+A spiritual teacher is someone who serves as a guide along the path of your soul’s journey, providing information, methods, transmissions, and modeling that help you realize your life dream.
 They help you access and strengthen your connection to the source of your own soul and spirit.
 Spiritual teachers come in different varieties, from well-known gurus to personal mentors.
 The spiritual teacher-student relationship can catalyze great change in your life, so it is important to be discerning about who you work with, for how long, and to what end.
 It is also a relationship that can easily suffer from misconceptions and misplaced projections.
-Below are some guidelines and considerations to keep in mind when seeking or interacting with a spiritual teacher.
+Below are some guidelines and considerations for forming a healthy and mindful relationship with a spiritual teacher.

 2. Spiritual teachers are not substitutes for your own personal authority.
 A spiritual path will push your boundaries and make you question your assumptions about yourself and reality.
-It can be tricky to distinguish between what is not your personal truth and what is simply an uncomfortable unknown to you.
+It can be tricky to distinguish between what is not your personal truth and what is an uncomfortable unknown to you.
 One way to maintain your personal power in these circumstances is to own whatever choice you make and learn from the results.
-The point of having a spiritual teacher is for you to develop your own inner teacher; for you to follow your own inner sense of direction.
+Having a spiritual teacher helps you develop your inner teacher, your own sense of personal direction.
 Your inner teacher will teach you through successes as well as mistakes.
-The spiritual path will provide ample opportunity for both.
+The spiritual path provides ample opportunity for both.

-3. You don’t need them – everything you need is within you.
+4. You don’t need them – everything you need is within you.
 A true spiritual teacher will not foster dependence on them or their methods (unless you are undertaking a more formal lineage training which may have stricter processes and rules).
-There are many paths back to Source, and your own soul is your truest guide there.
+There are many paths to Source, and your own soul is your truest guide there.
 Whatever you respect and love about your teacher – you have that too.
 Your teacher will often be a positive projection of your own abilities; in being with your teacher you are developing your own expression of those abilities.
 If you find yourself thinking your teacher is special in some way and beyond the human experience, and therefore beyond anything you can create yourself, remind yourself that while you may not be experiencing what your teacher is modeling in the same way, and you may not end up expressing it in the same way, you have it too.
 Use the inspiration of the relationship to develop the qualities you admire within yourself.

-6. There may be a time when the teacher-student relationship is over.
+7. There may be a time when the teacher-student relationship is over.
 Feel like a rebellious teenager?
 It may be time to leave the nest.
-The point of a teacher-student relationship is to help you develop your own autonomous wisdom and skills.
+The point of a teacher-student relationship is to help you develop your own, ultimately autonomous, wisdom and skills.
 The time will come when, in order to practice and further develop that autonomy, you have to actually be autonomous.
-When this happens, thank your teacher, do anything you need for closure, and leave the relationship.
+When this happens thank your teacher, do whatever you need for closure, and leave the relationship.
 When a relationship lasts longer than is in the best interest of either student or teacher, forces will come into play that will eventually make it impossible to stay; there will be a falling out of some kind, or situations will change making it hard or impossible to continue.
 If you’ve been feeling like the relationship is due for a change, and have been disregarding that feeling, hunker down for a push in that direction.